benczaja/energy-efficient-computing/hands-on/DVFS/README.md

 # Hands-on sessions

+## 1. Can you reduce the Energy footpring of Matrix Multiplication (10000x10000) @ 128 OpenMP threads?

+- Can you reduce this by 10%?

-## 1. How does the Power scale with Frequency of an AMD EPYC 7H12 64-Core Processor?
+## 2. How does the Power scale with Frequency of an AMD EPYC 7H12 64-Core Processor?

 - Can you reproduce Power-Frequency Relationship for the AMD ROME nodes of Snellius?
     - You will likely have to probe this with `mat_mut` or `saxpy` or your own more sophisticated code!